tusharsadhwani/blog/src/pages/post/dunderhell.md

 TODO: what about numbers inside strings? or variable names? now your code got fucked.
 So instead of using string replace, we will use AST replacement using `ast.NodeTransformer`.

+# Try #2: Let's rewrite this logic as an AST transformer

+TODO

 ## strings